Vale de Moses, Portugal

 Warm inclusive yoga & wellbeing retreat set in a stunning Portuguese mountain valley

-Best for: Mid-budget retreaters in need of wide open space
+Best for: Mid-budget retreaters in need of wide open space.

 Not for: Anyone who needs to be within sniffing distance of modern life or who craves upmarket luxe.
 The steep uneven terrain won’t suit everyone.

-Run by husband and wife Andrew and Vonetta Winter, Vale de Moses is set in a heartbreakingly beautiful valley surrounded by pine and eucalyptus forest.
+In a nutshell: Run by husband and wife Andrew and Vonetta Winter, Vale de Moses is set in a heartbreakingly beautiful valley surrounded by pine and eucalyptus forest.
 It has a warm, easy-going feel, rather like a large friendly house party.
 The six night retreats are all yoga-based, and offer good quality teaching, holistic treatments, occasional cooking classes and lovely (though sometimes challenging) walks.
 Some weeks feature afternoon workshops on Pilates, Ayurveda, Thai massage or sleep.
 There’s no pressure; you are invited to do as much or as little of the programme as you please.
 Be nourished on mountain air and delicious food and rest in glorious peace.
+Virtual Journeys available.

 The sheer beauty of the site – this is a true ‘back to nature’ retreat.
 The position of the yoga shala gives you the feeling of hovering right over the valley.
 It’s also air conditioned/heated when necessary so you don’t need to wear too many clothes for class on cooler days or bake on hot Portuguese summer afternoons.
 Amazingly for stressed out parents, childcare is available to cover classes and massage treatments if required (€10 per hour).
 Although the steep terrain isn’t suitable for young children, parents with a baby can be housed in one of the Soulpads in the forest so that any inevitable crying at night doesn’t disturb the other guests’ sleep.
 If you’re an animal lover you’ll be in heaven as you’re invited to hang out with the retreat’s four dogs, reclusive cat and adorable piglet.